 - Enhanced credibility through a strong jurisdiction

 Importantly, if you’re looking to capture these benefits when you open a business bank account in Canada, you shouldn’t open an account with just any Canadian bank.
-We stress this because it’s important to understand which bank is best matched to your client profile and which bank will actually accept you as a client.
+We stress this because it’s important to understand which bank is best matched to your banking profile and which bank will actually accept you as a client.

 In short, choosing the wrong bank could result in you paying unnecessary fees, constant account freezes, account closures, and wasted time and money in the application process.